07th-mod/higurashi-console-arcs/README.md

 > **Protip**: copy the address bar in Windows Explorer and paste it in the installer!

 After properly finding and directing the installation to the game's directory, hit the install button and wait.
 The first step of the installation should be pretty fast, and a CMD window (Windows command line) should open and do the rest of the installation automatically.
 When the process is finished, it'll display a message and close the window automatically.
 The game should be already patched and ready to play.
+You can launch it by running ``HigurashiEp04.exe``, which is in the ``Higurashi 04 - Himatsubushi`` directory.

-> **PSA**: as reported, some antivirus softwares might warn you about the installer.
+> **PSA**: as reported, some antivirus software might warn you about the installer.
 This is a false positive, and it happens because the installer runs a batch file (that results in the CMD window opening to download and install the patch).
 The installer code can be freely accessed in our [Resource](https://github.com/07th-mod/resources) repository and is clean of viruses.

-### Manual Installation (Windows, Max, linux)
+### Manual Installation (Windows, Mac, linux)

 1. Download all four of the following archives:
 [BGM](https://github.com/07th-mod/resources/releases/download/Nipah/ConsoleArcs-BGM.zip), [CG](https://github.com/07th-mod/resources/releases/download/Nipah/ConsoleArcs-CG.zip), [SE](https://github.com/07th-mod/resources/releases/download/Nipah/ConsoleArcs-SE.zip), [voice](https://github.com/07th-mod/resources/releases/download/Nipah/ConsoleArcs-voice.zip)